ivopc/phaser3-illuminated/README.md

 # Configuration

-# scene.illuminated.createLamp(x, y, config)
+### scene.illuminated.createLamp(x, y, config)
+Create the illumination sprite.
 The config object details, you can read about [here](http://greweb.me/2012/05/illuminated-js-2d-lights-and-shadows-rendering-engine-for-html5-applications/)

-# scene.illuminated.createDarkMask(lampsArray, dimensions, color)
+### scene.illuminated.createDarkMask(lampsArray, dimensions, color)
+Create the mask overlay.
 In color use only rgba color.

-# scene.illuminated.createRectangleObject(x, y, width, height);
+### scene.illuminated.createRectangleObject(x, y, width, height)
+Create object to make rect shadows.

-# scene.illuminated.createDiscObject(centerX, centerY, radius)
+### scene.illuminated.createDiscObject(centerX, centerY, radius)
+Create object to make circluar shadows.

-# lamp.createLighting(opaqueObjects)
+### lamp.createLighting(opaqueObjects)
 In opaqueObjects just add a array of rectangle objects or disc objects or both.

-For more detail check the examples/script.js on repository.
+For more detail check the examples/script.js in repository, the code is fully commented.